-New Treatment for LGS
+New Treatment for Seizures in LGS

-What is Fintepla (Fenfluramine)?
+What is Fenfluramine?

-*This video was recorded in early 2022 at the request of the LGS Foundation to provide information to our family members about this medication.
+*Dr. Michael Chez is a Pediatric Epilepsy Expert and regularly treats LGS patients.
+This video was recorded in early 2022 at the request of the LGS Foundation to provide information to our family members about this medication.
 The Foundation does not endorse this or any product and is here only to provide information relevant to patient families.

-More information about medication access assistance to patients, caregivers, and their medical teams can be found at www.FINTEPLA.com.
+LEARN MORE: About medication access assistance to patients, caregivers, and their medical teams can be found at www.FINTEPLA.com.

 The information here is not intended to provide diagnosis, treatment, or medical advice and should not be considered a substitute for advice from a healthcare professional.
-Content provided is for informational purposes only.
+The content provided is for informational purposes only.
 LGS Foundation is not responsible for actions taken based on the information included on this webpage.
 Please consult with a physician or other healthcare professional regarding any medical or health-related diagnosis or treatment options.